Frank O'Hara & Marion Raycheba in Sri Lanka

 this car and a house when he came back to Sri Lanka.
 The chance for the average

-person to make and save significantl sums in Sri Lanka is rather remote.
+person to make and save significant sums in Sri Lanka is remote.

 The